ecohealthalliance/pmcvec/README.md

 Most parameters are set in the Makefile.
 You can find documentation of the parameters in the [source file of GloVe](https://github.com/stanfordnlp/GloVe/tree/master/src).

+---

+_This Docker thing not quiote working yet_

 A Dockerfile is provided to run  this in a small reproducible environment.
 Run the dockerfile with the command